DCOR-dev/dcor-docs/docs/sec_introduction.rst

 DCOR is based on `CKAN <https://docs.ckan.org/>`_, an online data managing and publishing system.
 We provide a set of extensions and tools designed to make the work with DC data easier.
-For instance, this includes a RESTful service that allows Shape-Out to directly access DC resources without downloading entire measurements
+For instance, this includes a RESTful service that allows DCscope to directly access DC resources without downloading entire measurements
 (`ckanext-dc_serve <https://github.com/DCOR-dev/ckanext-dc_serve>`_) or
 previews of DC data on CKAN web interface